regenerativep/compasstracker/README.md

 `/ctr give [player name]` Give the specified player a compass

+`/ctr giveall` Gives everyone a compass

 `/ctr target [target name]` Set the specified player as a target (Warning: You can add names not in the server.)

 `/ctr removetarget [target name]` Stop the specified player from being a target

 `/ctr targetlist` List the current targets

+`/ctr targetall` Targets all players currently in the server

+`/ctr cleartargets` Clears all targets

 `/ctr track [target name]` Track the specified target with your compass